 By Alice Bello

 Alice is a Parisian New Yorker or a New Yorkan (is that a word?)
 Parisianer (that’s probably not a word either) hoping to conquer the world of journalism one day.
 Interests include drinking coffee, reading the New York Times, and reading the New York Times while drinking coffee.
-The Parisian New Yorker runs once a month.
+The Parisian New Yorker runs the first Thursday of every month.